ozhegov-d/StrokesPlus.net_archive/Scripts/Mouse Events+Load-Unload/click/single-double-long(hold) Click/readme.md

 function HoldAction()   { sp.SendVKey(vk.F3); }                            // hold
 ---
 #### Enabled (button Down only)
 #### If XButton1 is your stroke button, you can suppress the Back action with AHK v2.
+ > You can remove StrokesPlus from startup and keep only this AHK script (it will launch first and then start StrokesPlus).
+ otherwise it won’t work.
 <img width="724" height="40" alt="enabled (button Down only)" src="https://github.com/user-attachments/assets/6016b3b1-c155-4c27-9105-0869430eb550" />